elizabethtl/elizabethtl.github.io/_pages/research.md

 Large organizations develop custom tooling around SCA tool results to better manage and triage the alerts.

 **See my talk @ VulnCon 2025**
 [Context Matters: Qualitative Insights into Developers’ Approaches and Challenges with Software Composition Analysis](https://youtu.be/g-SYh9v3W5Y?feature=shared)

-*To appear in at the 2025 USENIX Security Symposium*

 ## UntrustIDE